I love learning. I love technology. I hated CS class.

 If you license your code as truly free software, under a copy-left license like the GPL, you'll get pull requests from people invested in your project for monetary reasons.
 Chances are these people will put in far more effort to improving your code than those who are just there to play with it as a novelty.

 - Your students are people.
-They have the intelligence of adults minus the boundaries and experience.
+They have the intelligence of adults, if not the experience.

 - Teach them to learn, not to memorize.